-The Student Support Team Association for Georgia Educators provides leadership through collaboration, learning, and advocacy to enhance student competence.
+The Student Support Team Association for Georgia Educators provides leadership through collaboration, learning, and advocacy to enhance educator effectiveness and student success.

 Effective solutions matched to student needs.

-- embracing the Georgia Student Achievement Pyramid of Interventions as a framework for improving student performance and outcomes
+- Embracing the GA Pyramid of Interventions as a framework for improving student performance in the areas of behavior and academics.

-- utilizing a collaborative, team approach that reaches across disciplines and engages students, parents/families and educators
+- Utilizing a team approach that reaches across disciplines and engages parents and students in the problem-solving process

-- advocating for legislative and regulatory action to ensure necessary resources
+- Strongly advocating for legislative and regulatory action to ensure/allocate appropriate resources

 What is SSTAGE?